 - Get the students to investigate these questions in small groups and report back their results.

-In this session students are challenged to investigate other things we might be able to find out about the giant from his hand print.
+In this session students are challenged to investigate other things we might be able to find out about the giant from their hand print.

 Students will have many ideas about this such as: